 MARLA BERTAGNOLLI-KEENAN | Managing Director

-Marla is the managing director of the Center, where she oversees the organization's work on US military compensation systems and consequence management of civilian casualties, including military training and doctrine review.
-In addition to her work with the military, Marla helps shape the organization's programs in conflict zones and oversees operational aspects of the organization.
-Since joining the organization in October 2005, she has coordinated programs and research in Afghanistan, Iraq, Pakistan, Somalia, Lebanon, Israel, Jordan, Nepal, and Georgia.
-Prior to the Center, Marla was an Edward Rawson Fellow at Citizens for Global Solutions, working in US global engagement on issues as varied as the conflict in Darfur to Avian Influenza.
+Marla Keenan is managing director at Center for Civilians in Conflict and is a subject matter expert on civilian harm mitigation, civilian casualty tracking mechanisms and consequence management of civilian casualties.
+Marla has trained military officers at several advanced schools and staff colleges.
+In addition to her work with the military, Marla helps shape the Center’s programs in conflict zones and oversees operational aspects of the organization.
+Since joining the organization in October 2005, she has managed programs and research in Afghanistan, Iraq, Pakistan, Somalia, Syria, Lebanon, Mali, Israel, Jordan, Nepal, Georgia and the Central African Republic.
+Prior to joining the Center, Marla was an Edward Rawson Fellow at Citizens for Global Solutions, working in US global engagement on issues as varied as the conflict in Darfur to Avian Influenza.
 A former management consultant, Marla has held senior communications and marketing positions with a range of private sector organizations.
 She holds a Masters of Science in Public Policy and Management with a concentration in policy analysis and international policy from the H. John Heinz III School of Public Policy & Management at Carnegie Mellon University and earned her Bachelors degree in Business Administration from the University of Arizona.

 Sahr MuhammedAlly | senior legal and amends advisor